lsobremonte/lsobremonte.github.io/_posts/2024-05-11-terminal-apps.md

 ### FZF

-description: Fzf is a command-line fuzzy finder that can be used with any list; files, command history, processes, hostnames, bookmarks, git commits, etc.
+Command-line fuzzy**finder** that can be used with any list; files, command history, processes, hostnames, bookmarks, git commits, etc.

 ```bash
 # Install